 In addition to the jobs listed above, the environmentalists or environmental professionals may also be exposed to hazardous materials while performing their job.
 However, the environmental professionals, unlike other workers, are aware of the risks and thus take precautionary measures.
 However, this category of professionals usually performs field work in polluted environments and could still be exposed to hazardous materials in the following situations:

 These events are however disparate and, although they can cause acute exposure episodes, overall they may pose a lower threat than the exposure to lower levels of hazardous materials through workplace pollution in the situation of the jobs listed above.

 Thus, one may ask: what kind of regulation corrects air pollution or job discrimination?
-Well, there are many regulations in place, starting with safety procedures and preventive regulations under OSHA (Occupational Safety & Health Administration) and various EPA (Environmental Protection Agency) regulations.
-In general, employees are required to comply to such regulations, while employers insure safe workplace environments.
-Pollution prevention at workplace involves the same measures as anywhere else.
-These include: wearing protective equipment if contact with hazardous materials may not be avoided otherwise, good air ventilation indoors and deployment of safety procedures (e.g., such as identify and avoid direct contact with toxic materials, do not drink or eat in the presence of hazardous materials, wear protective equipment whenever required).
-In fact, any environmental investigation contains appropriate Health and Safety Plans.
+There are many regulations in place, starting with safety procedures and preventive regulations under OSHA (Occupational Safety & Health Administration) and various EPA (Environmental Protection Agency) regulations.
+In general, employees are required to comply with such regulations, while employers ensure safe workplace environments.
+Pollution prevention at the workplace involves the same measures as anywhere else.
+These include: wearing protective equipment if contact with hazardous materials may not be avoided otherwise, good air ventilation indoors and deployment of safety procedures (e.g. such as identify and avoid direct contact with toxic materials, do not drink or eat in the presence of hazardous materials, wear protective equipment whenever required).
+In fact, any environmental investigation must take into consideration the appropriate Health and Safety Plans.